codio/site/source/docs/dashboard/create/addteachers.html.md

 1. If you already have Classes set up you can add and invite Teachers directly into your class(es).
 See [Adding Teachers to a class](/docs/classes/classmanagement/addteachers)

-You can then if you wish add them as an [Organisation Owner](/docs/dashboard/create/addowners) so they can then manage and create Classes themselves and have full admin access to the Organisation
+You can then if you wish add them as an [Organization Owner](/docs/dashboard/create/addowners) so they can then manage and create Classes themselves and have full admin access to the Organization